dutes/ci_portfolio_three/README.md

   * Options: 1.
 New Game, 2.
 View High Scores, 3.
 Exit
 * Game Screen:
  * Player and dealer hands displayed, dealer has a card face down.
- * Current Chip balance and bet amount
+ * Current Chip balance and bet amount.
  * Action prompts for hitting, standing and placing bets.
  * Clear feedback messaging on game outcomes.
-* High Scores Screen
+* High Scores Screen.
  * List of three highest scores.
  * Prompt to return to the main menu.

 ### The Surface Plane
 #### Visual design
 * Text Styling: Use colours and text styles to differentiate between different types of information.
-* ASCII Art: Include an ASCCI art header for the main menu
+* ASCII Art: Include an ASCCI art header for the main menu.
 * Colour Scheme: Use a colour scheme to make the information easier for the user to read and understand e.g. green for player actions, yellow for important messages.